5th April 2020

 We all make use of them every day in all aspects of our lives.
 People use cars, trains, boats, bikes, planes to move us around.
 They use phones, computers, radio, newspapers, tv for communication and information gathering.
 They use cups, cartons, bags, boxes to carry or move stuff around.
 In fact we build, maintain, demolish everything with the use of tools.

 Because they make things either possible, easier or faster.

 We all use them, every day.
 Generally without attracting criticism or being labelled lazy.

 You happen to be a dog trainer who employs tools which are perceived by ignorant, uneducated people to be something they are not.

 Two tools which are greatly misunderstood by the general dog owning public are Prong Collars & E-Collars or ‘shock’ collars.
 Mainly due to sensationalist reporting and financially driven marketing campaigns by big businesses masquerading as charities,

-I am going to examine both items individually and discuss what they are, what they do and why they have such a negative reputation.
+I am going to examine both items individually over a couple of posts and discuss what they are, what they do and why they have such a negative reputation.
+Firstly…

 - The Prong Collar